 Supporting people in employment

-Employment rate of population
+Employment rate for the general population

-Numerator: Number of people who are in employment and of working age
+Numerator: Number of people of working age who are in employment.

-Denominator: Number of people who are of working age
+Denominator: Number of people who are of working age.

-Employment rate of people with mental illness*
+Employment rate for people with mental illness*

 Numerator: Number of people with a mental illness in employment and of working age.